Care arrangements when parents have separated

 What happens at an issues conference?

-At this stage of the case the two sides usually won’t have lawyers.
 The judge will speak to you directly to find out what the key disagreements are.

 What happens at a settlement conference?